LaisRast/point-groups/README.md

   Generates order catalogs and stores them in `precomputed/` as json files.
   The keys are orders of the groups.
   The values are the names of the groups.

+* `generate_oeis_sequences.sage`:
+  Generates the following two sequences to be used in OEIS:
+  * number of 4-dimensional point groups of order n, and
+  * number of 4-dimensional chiral point groups of order n.

+  The precomputed catalogs are generated using the main function in `counting_groups.sage` with `orderbound = 10000`.

 * `classify_AxA.sage`:
   Classifies all subgroups of $\pm[A\times A]$,